 We grew up with Chinese and Italian food, which was the most adaptable to our palate and being vegetarian.
 We also had a few odd dishes of cuisine from around the world and of course the whole array of Indian meals.

-Then 21 years ago we moved to Birmingham, UK and discovered supermarkets with a large selection of world foods, and a huge variety of chocolates, ice creams and desserts.
+21 32 years ago we moved to Birmingham, UK and discovered supermarkets with a large selection of world foods, and a huge variety of chocolates, ice creams and desserts.
 However being vegetarian the selection was still limited, so slowly we added Mexican, Thai, Mediterranean, Lebanese and English to our food experiments.

 Today I am glad that my parents gave us (3 sisters) our love for food.
 I still continue to learn and experiment with new recipes, which my husband enjoys.
 After marriage I have tried out a lot of new recipes, some never tried by my family.
 One simple example is mushrooms, I had only ever eaten them a couple of times and never knew how to cook or handle them but by watching TV programmes, finding and trying recipes I feel I am quite the expert in my family. 😉 All thanks to my husbands love for them…

 I find great joy and personal satisfaction in cooking for friends and family.
 I feel food brings us closer together and keeps the tradition / family values that I have been brought up with.
-Now I pass the same onto my son (3).
-He enjoys helping with chopping, measuring and mixing and we bake together.
+Now I pass the same onto my son

 To me cooking comes naturally and I say we should just be a little organised in preparing the ingredients and have a lot of confidence, oh and of course think of Ganesh and just do it!
 Anything made with love always is good (as my mother in-law says). 🙂